tampakrap/puppet-facter/README.md

 installed version.
 Also, it will create the directory `/etc/facter/facts.d`, where we can put [external facts](https://docs.puppetlabs.com/facter/latest/custom_facts.html#external-facts)

+In order to use it, just import the facter class:

+    import facter

+You can specify extra options for the package installation, such as alternative `provider` (in case you want to install it from Gem instead of distro package), additional `install_options` or alternative `package_name`, eg:

+    class { 'facter':
+      package_name    => 'rubygem-facter',
+      install_options => {'--no-recommends', '--from': 'third_party_repo'},
+      ensure          => 'latest',
+    }

+(Please prefer to use [hiera](https://docs.puppetlabs.com/hiera/latest/) for your data though)

 ## fact

 Additionally, this module provides the `fact` type/resource, that creates